 - Spring 2013 - I learned from two people close to the case that Yarmolenko's medical records had been available to the defense counsel during the preparation period prior to Neal Cassada's scheduled trial and that they showed Yarmolenko had a bad mental history with repeated previous suicide attempts and at least one hospitalization for self-harm.
 This information would be repeated in coming years through emails sent through the Free Mark Carver website by people who knew Yarmolenko.
 My efforts to obtain official documentation of her medical history met with roadblocks in coming years as the case remained active with several different legal groups.
-Yarmolenko's brother denied knowing about her previous suicide attempts to The Charlotte Observer in 2016.
+Yarmolenko's brother has routinely denied knowing about her previous suicide attempts to Dateline NBC in 2011 and The Charlotte Observer in 2016.

 - July 7, 2013 - I published a suicide reenactment video that my parents and I filmed in Oklahoma.
 WBTV would incorrectly report in February 2016 that this reenactment had been filmed at the scene of Yarmolenko's death on the Catawba River.